TimMcCool/scratchattach/README.md

 ```

 # Cloud variables  `scratch3.CloudConnection` `scratch3.TwCloudConnection`
 *Please make sure you're using the latest scratchattach version.
-You can update scratchattach with `pip install scratchattach --upgrade`*
+You can [udate scratchattach](https://github.com/TimMcCool/scratchattach/#installation) with `pip install scratchattach --upgrade`*

 **Connect to the Scratch cloud:**